-Fluoride prevents tooth decay; strengthen tooth enamel making it more resistant to harmful bacteria and acids.
+Fluoride prevents tooth decay; strengthens tooth enamel making it more resistant to harmful bacteria and acids.

-Also, make sure when baby first teeth emerge you may need to start a dental clinic visit.
+Also, make sure when the baby’s first teeth emerge you may need to start a dental clinic visit.
 At the visit, the provider should have a look at your baby tooth.